CincyGhost/RequestApp/README.md

 .NET 6 Blazor Server Application for requesting and voting on software ideas.
-Slightly altered version of Tim Corey's suggestion app.
+Inspired by Tim Corey's suggestion app.